goldendict/goldendict/README.md

 ## Support

-Users looking for support should file an issue on the [GitHub issue tracking page](https://github.com/goldendict/goldendict/issues), or file a [pull request](https://github.com/goldendict/goldendict/pulls) if you have a fix available.
+Users looking for support should file an issue in the official [GoldenDict issue tracker](https://github.com/goldendict/goldendict/issues), or even better: submit a [pull request](https://github.com/goldendict/goldendict/pulls) if you have a fix available.
 General questions should be asked on the [official GoldenDict forum](http://goldendict.org/forum/).